VitorVilela7/SMW-SA1-Pack/README.md

 with the Super NES CPU and enhance its processing speed, graphics and memory.

 With its base 10.74 MHz clock, the SA-1 CPU is four times faster than the normal SNES CPU processing.
 The SA-1 CPU and SNES CPU also runs simultaneously, which can result in five times faster processing over game with a standard cart setup.
 With that much power, the Super Accelerator System (SAS) can be used to handle the SMW engine much faster than the normal, allowing more sprites to be processed at once, more in-game effects, faster level loading and much more.

+The CPU also benefits from a better memory map controller, so it's does not get paused by WRAM refreshes and by HDMA updates, making the effective speed up to 7x faster than normal.

 SA-1 Pack not just activates the co-processor, but also modifies a good part of the game engine to use and explore the chip features, which gives an extreme boost to the overall performance of the game.

 ## Game Features
-* Makes the game run up to four times faster.
+* Makes the game run from 3x to 7x faster than normal.
 * Increase the maximum amount of sprites at once on screen to 22.
 * Increase the maximum amount of sprites on a single sub-level to 255.
+* Adds MaxTile, a system that allows to place much more large sprites on levels.
 * Reduces loading time of all levels and maps.
 * Increase the maximum ROM size to 8 MB.
 * Offers enhanced bitmap and arithmetic capabilities for better graphics